praneeth-rdy/ubuntu-info/Database/MongoDb/readme.txt

 3) mongo // To open the shell
 4) // Now install the mongodb compass to use UI tool

+* You can optionally ensure that MongoDB will start following a system reboot by issuing the following command: sudo systemctl enable mongod

+The above command will output:
+Created symlink /etc/systemd/system/multi-user.target.wants/mongod.service → /lib/systemd/system/mongod.service.

 On mongodb shell:
 1) Use 'show dbs' to list info